shipgirlproject/Shimakaze/README.md

 oh yeah the libraries that this depends on are also alpha quality software

+btw the programming language used is also alpha quality (zig master)

 also this doesnt build at all

 ## Dependencies